iizukanao/picam/README.md

 HTTP Live Streaming files are generated in `/run/shm/video`.
 You can change the output directory by changing `HLS_OUTPUT_DIR` in config.h.

-If you want to turn off HTTP Live Streaming, set `ENABLE_HLS_OUTPUT` to 0 in config.h.
+If you want to turn off HTTP Live Streaming, set `ENABLE_HLS_OUTPUT` to 0 in config.h, then run `make`.

+### Using HTTP Live Streaming only

+To enable HTTP Live Streaming only and disable other output, change the constants in config.h as follows:

+    #define ENABLE_HLS_OUTPUT  1
+    #define ENABLE_UNIX_SOCKETS_OUTPUT  0
+    #define ENABLE_TCP_OUTPUT  0

+Then run `make`.

 ### Recommended hardware